Hotmoka/hotmoka/tutorial/Takamaka.md

 representations do not exist in a real blockchain, but are useful here, for debugging or learning purposes.
 We do not investigate further the content of the `chain` directory, for now.
 Later, when we will run our own transactions, we will see these files in more detail.

-This class then creates two accounts, funded with 200,000 units of coin each.
-We will use later such accounts to run blockchain transactions.
-They will be available as `blockchain.account(0)` and `blockchain.account(1)`, respectively.

 ## A Transaction that Stores a Jar in Blockchain <a name="jar-transaction"></a>